devu1997/warfarin-dosage-predictor-ui/README.md

-# anticoagulant_predictor
+# Warfarin-Dosage-Predictor-UI

-An application to predict dosage of a anticoagulant drug
+A flutter application to predict dosage of an anticoagulant drug Warfarin.

 ## Getting Started